tiangolo/dockerswarm.rocks/docs/traefik.md

 Nevertheless, that technique was fragile and error prone.
 Because of that, the Traefik team disabled that functionality in Traefik version 2.

 In many cases the technique described here should be enough.
-But if you have a big and complex system that requires a distributed Let's Encrypt store for Traefik, you should check <a href="https://containo.us/traefikee/" class="external-link" target="_blank">Traefik Enterprise Edition</a> that supports it.
+But if you have a big and complex system that requires a distributed Let's Encrypt store for Traefik, you should check [Traefik Enterprise Edition](https://containo.us/traefikee/) that supports it.

 ## What's next